Santo Tomas, Davao del Norte: Economy

 Significant to the economic development of Santo Tomas is a number of multi-national corporations and cooperatives engaged in banana based commercial production successfully operating in the municipality.
 Rice production also contributes to the economic development of the municipality.
-SantoTomas was part of the lists for the top 15 richest municipality in Davao Region which was listed as the second place.
+In 2015, SantoTomas was part of the lists for the top 15 richest municipality in Davao Region which was listed as the second place.

 Transportation

-Davao del Norte Circumferential Road, Santo Tomas-Panabo leg, Barangay Balagunan, Santo Tomas, Davao del Norte.
+A shot of Davao del Norte Circumferential Road in Barangay Balagunan, Santo Tomas.
+The road cuts through the banana plantations of Davao Prison and Penal Farm.

 Santo Tomas sits astride the Davao del Norte Provincial Circumferential Road.
 It is more or less 30 km or about an hour ride from Tagum City by any land vehicle, and the town offers a wide choice of public utility jeepneys via Kinamayan route or bus liners via Carmen route.
 Davao City is approximately 63 km or an hour and a half ride by bus or private car.

 Santo Tomas is accessible by land through any type of vehicle.
 There are tricycle units serving the different routes within the municipality.
 Most tricycles are color-coded red, with a capacity of 6 passengers per tricycle.